Mehrajmithu/Automated-Invigilator-Assigning-System/README.md

 - Utilize Agile methodologies like User Stories and Feature Driven Development to translate requirements into actionable design elements.
 - Create a dynamic and user-friendly interface for administrators, clear task assignment workflows, and a robust database structure to store invigilator profiles and availability.

+# Construction/Iteration:
+- Adopt Agile Sprints to break down the development process into manageable iterations.
+- Implement core functionalities such as automated invigilator matching algorithms, dynamic scheduling, and a user-friendly dashboard.
+- Iteratively enhance the system based on continuous feedback and evolving requirements.